creditoexpress/desafio_backend/README.md

 ## BACKEND PROJECT:

-Implamentation of two APIs.
-First clientAPI, check whether a cliente is currently register in the database.
-Second calcAPI returns a loan information rate along with the costs, based on their credit score.
+Implementation of two APIs.
+First clientAPI checks whether a cliente is currently registered in the database.
+Second calcAPI returns a loan information rate request along with all the costs based on their credit score.

 ## Technology used:
 Python - Django in backend